tsipkens/atems/README.md

 The main scripts demonstrate further use of the code for specific scenarios and are provided to **test the codebase**.
 Three such scripts are included:

-**main_kmeans** script designed to specifically investigate the *k*-means approach to aggregate-level segmentation.
+**main_kmeans** is designed to specifically investigate the *k*-means approach to aggregate-level segmentation.
 By default, this is done on the sample images provided in the `images/` folder included with this distribution.
 This script will also read in some binaries (provided in the `images/slider/` folder) produced by the slider method beforehand for comparison.
 Finally, the primary particle size is computed for the *k*-means binaries and is plotted for the user.
 This script supports a European Aerosol Conference submission ([Sipkens et al., 2020][eac20]).

 **main_auto** runs through most of the fully automated techniques provided with this program (e.g., *k*-means, Otsu, PCM, etc.), applying them to the images provided in the `images/` folder.
 The binary images produced by each method are overlaid on the original images for inspection by the user.
 Outputs are similar to those presented in [Section 2](#2-aggregate-segmentation-package-agg) below.